RishiDeKayne/Undergraduate_coding_club/Week4.md

 sed, which stands for "stream editor", is a programming language that we mostly use to processing (also known as parsing) and transforming text.

 Sed is perhaps best known for, and most used for finding and replacing motifs in files.
 For example, replacing `M` in our phenotype file with `Male`.
-The gap between `'s/` and the second `/` is for our find phrase and the gap between the second `/` and `/g'` specifies the replace phrase.
+The gap between `'s/` and the second `/` is for our find phrase and the gap between the second `/` and `/g'` specifies the replace phrase - you can think of it as `'s/FIND/REPLACE/g'`.
 Be aware that special characters must be escaped (e.g. if we wanted to replace `/` in our file of interest, such as a file path we would add a `\` before the slash to 'escape' it).
 The output of this will just be posted to standard output meaning it is printed on our screen.
 We can also use `>` to direct the output to a new file.
 ```
 sed 's/M/Male/g' sample_info.txt
 ```